-Modifications to Support Agreements
+Modifications to Child Support Agreements

 Child support payments are often critical agreements established following a divorce in which children are involved.
 While support agreements are almost always established during the divorce process, changing circumstances and needs may cause a need for these agreements to be modified as time goes on.
 Changes to child support are not automatic.
 For the court to modify the amount of child support, one of the parents must request the change.

 Either party may request a modification of child support when a financial situation changes or when the children’s needs change.
 Even if parents initially agree to a specific child support amount, a change in circumstances may give you the right to petition the court to modify the support payment.
 Depending on the circumstances of the children and both parents, the reasons for modifications can be varied, but might include things like a changed financial situation for either the paying or receiving spouse, a new marriage, or simply different needs of the child being supported.
 Whatever the reason for modification, it’s usually very important to know how these modifications can be made.

-Two Types of Modifications
+Two Types of Child Support Modifications

 Child support agreements can be modified in two primary ways, each of which will likely affect you or your child, whether you are paying or receiving child support.
 These two primary types of modification include:

-Both of these modifications can change one’s financial circumstances dramatically.
+Both of these modifications can change a parent’s financial circumstances dramatically.
 Thus, in order to protect yourself and your child and to ensure that you receive or pay a fair amount in child support agreements, it’s often essential to seek the support and guidance of a legal counselor when your child support payments are being modified.

-Our legal team at the BB Law Group PLLC has in-depth knowledge and experience handling such situations, allowing us to adeptly guide all of our clients through the child support modification process.
+Our legal team at the BB Law Group PLLC has in-depth knowledge and experience handling child support modification matters, allowing us to adeptly guide all of our clients through the child support modification process.
 We’re ready to help you take all of the steps necessary to pursue your case and get the relief that you deserve in court.
 Call (832) 534-2589 or use our instant messaging feature right now to learn more about your personal situation, and how child support modifications could affect your future and the future financial security of your child or children.